xibosignage/xibo-manual/CONTRIBUTING.md

 # Contributing
 We'd love to work with you and accept your contributions.
 For small changes like bug fixes, typos, etc. Please Fork us and submit a pull request with the details of what you have changed.

+If you would like to contribute to xibo core development, please read the following instractions.

 For larger changes, you will have to electronically sign a statement that indicates two things:

 * You are willingly licensing your contributions under the terms of the open source license of the project that you're contributing to.